 Might as well start with this one, right?
 Okay, so I don’t know if I could talk him into a pumpkin spice latte, but I’m confident I could convince him to grab me one.
 And that I could count on him to get his usual 16 oz.
 Americano and that be would be satisfied with watching me enjoy mine.
 So that works for me (and him)!

 2. Plan a perfect picnic for two.

 This one’s easy if you ask me.
-All you have to do is pack a few yummy sandwiches or maybe pour some hot soup in a thermos and voila! you’ve got a picnic.
-Grab an old blanket or look for a picnic table and you’re good to go!
-And if you want to add something really delicious, tuck in a couple of pieces of this Maple Pumpkin Cake.
+All you have to do is pack a few yummy sandwiches or maybe pour some hot soup in a thermos, and voila! you’ve got a picnic.
+Grab an old blanket or look for a picnic table; you’re good to go!
+And if you want to add something delicious, tuck in a couple of pieces of this Maple Pumpkin Cake.
 Mmm!
 He’s gonna love it…Oh, I mean love you! 😉

-So I haven’t done this since I was a kid, but I think it would be very fun and rather romantic, don’t you?
+So I haven’t done this since I was a kid, but I think it would be enjoyable and romantic, don’t you?